Ayndrs/CSCE435_Project_2024/Report.md

 #### Radix Sort:

+Radix Sort:

+Initialize MPI
+Get the total number of processes with MPI_Comm_size() (num_procs) Get the rank of current process with MPI_Comm_rank() (rank)

+if rank == 0 then
+    Generate or read the input data
+    Split the input data into sections for each process Scatter the sections to all processes using MPI_scatter() Else
+    Receive the section of data

+function Local_Radix_Sort(chunk):
+    Determine the maximum number of digits (max_digits) in the data for digit from least significant to most significant do Initialize empty buckets (0 to 9) for current digit for each number in the section do
+            Find the current digit of the number
+            Place the number in corresponding bucket
+        end for
+        Reassemble the section by concatenating all the buckets in order (0 to 9) end for
+    return the sorted section

+for each digit from least significant to most significant:
+    Count the occurrences of each digit in local data (local_histogram)

+Perform MPI_Alltoall to share local_histograms with all processes (global_histogram)

+Compute the send_counts and receive_counts based on global_histogram

+Prepare the data to send based on current digit and send_counts Use MPI_Alltoallv for interprocess exchange (redistribute data)

+Update the local_data with received data

+if the rank == 0 then
+    Gather the sorted data sections from all processes and Combine sections into a final sorted array else
+    Send the sorted section to the root process

+Finalize MPI

 ### 2c.
 Evaluation plan - what and how will you measure and compare
 - Input sizes will all be powers of 2 (necessary for Bitonic Sort)
 - Input types will all be int
+- We plan to have Small, medium and large input sizes where we will measure the total execution time, and send/receive times.
+- We will utilize different datatypes, with Sorted, Sorted with 1% perturbed, Random and Reverse sorted where we will also measure sorting time and send/receive time to observe how different input types impact performance.
 - Strong scaling (same problem size, increase number of processors/nodes)
 - Weak scaling (increase problem size, increase number of processors)